openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 (TODO: Screenshot)

-When in doubt you can also select “Virtual Pump” and select “Medtrum” later, after setting up AAPS (see option 2).
+If in doubt you can also select “Virtual Pump” and select “Medtrum” later, after setting up AAPS (see option 2).

 #### Option 2: The Config Builder